OctopusDeploy/docs/docs/projects/variables/sensitive-variables.md

 ## Logging {#Sensitivevariables-LoggingLogging}

-:::success
+:::warning
-Try to avoid logging sensitive values!
+Avoid logging sensitive values!
 Whilst Octopus will attempt to mask sensitive values, it is better there is no value to mask in the first place!
 :::

 Octopus/Tentacle will do its best to prevent sensitive values from inadvertently appearing in any logs.
 For example, if a custom PowerShell script accidentally did this: